nakamura-to/nue/README.md

 > Arguments

 * `steps`: Optional.
-Functions which are executed in series.
+Optional functions to execute in series.

 > Context